-The best time to take the 17-Mile Drive is fall or spring when skies are clearer.
-Especially in summer, morning fog can linger until after noon - or even worse, all day.
-For the best chance of clear skies, go in mid to late afternoon.
+The best time to take the 17-Mile Drive is fall or spring.
+Winter can be rainy and summer morning fog can linger until the afternoon, or even worse, all day.
+For the best chance of clear skies, go in mid- to late afternoon.

-If you live in the area and only want to go if it's a nice day, check the Pebble Beach webcams or call The Inn at Spanish Bay (831-647-7500) and ask.
+If your plans are flexible and you only want to go if it's a nice day, check the Pebble Beach webcams or call The Inn at Spanish Bay (831-647-7500) and ask.

-During the big golf tournaments, it's impossible to get in.
-The U.S. Open Golf Tournament is held at Pebble Beach every few years in June - check their website to find out when - and the Pebble Beach Pro-Am is held every February.
+The Pebble Beach golf course hosts some big golf tournaments, and when they're going on, it's impossible to get in.
+The U.S. Open Golf Tournament is held at Pebble Beach every year in June and the Pebble Beach Pro-Am is held every February.

 How to Get the Most From Your Trip on the 17-Mile Drive

-The CA Hwy 1 entrance is the most frequently-used, but there's little to see between it and other entrances.
-I like... to go in through the Pacific Grove entrance and out through Carmel (or vice versa).
+The CA Highway 1 entrance is the most frequently used, but there's little to see between it and other entrances.
+The best way to go is through Pacific Grove entrance and out through Carmel (or vice versa).

-Even though it's written on the bottom of the 17-Mile Drive entry fee receipt, no one looks, so it's a little-known fact that you can get a refund.
-If you spend more than $25 at any of the Pebble Beach Company restaurants along the 17-Mile Drive, they'll deduct the fee from your bill.
-We recommend Roy's restaurant at the Inn at Spanish Bay for their great views and service.
+Even though it's written on the bottom of the 17-Mile Drive entry fee receipt, no one looks, so it's a little-known fact that you can get a ticket refund if you spend a minimum amount (printed on the receipt) at any of the Pebble Beach Company restaurants along the 17-Mile Drive; they'll deduct the fee from your bill.

-Of course, you'll want to take your camera, but also bring binoculars, especially if you want to get a good look at the birds, sea lions, and sea otters.
+Of course, you'll take your camera, but also bring binoculars, especially if you want to get a good look at the birds, sea lions, and sea otters.

 Be prepared for the weather.
-On a day we once visited, when it was 95°F in Gilroy and 82°F in Monterey, it was only 65°F at Spanish Bay.
+At the same time, it can be 80°F in Monterey and only 65°F at Spanish Bay.

 The best picnic spots are between Point Joe and Seal Rock, and you'll find picnic tables at many stops.
 Local seagulls roost on the tables when no one is around, so you may want to bring something to spread over the table before you eat.